TitovaA/TitovaA/README.md

 Junior PHP back-end Developer with 2 years of commertial experience.

 ### WORK EXPERIENCE
-*   consultant in The Federal Service for State Statistics (Rosstat)
+# Сonsultant in The Federal Service for State Statistics (Rosstat)
+*   Integration of primary statistical information from each region into a single whole for the country and further calculation of analytical indicators
+*   Development of methodologies for calculating statistical indicators
+*   Сreation of technical specifications for calculation software

-*   Junior PHP back-end Developer in Russian Foreign Trade Academy
+# Junior PHP back-end Developer in Russian Foreign Trade Academy
+*   Creating scripts to integrate various services with each other via API
+*   Development of new modules organization’s web portal and modification of existing ones
+*   Ensuring synchronization of users between services (accounting database, Active Directory, internal web portal).
+My personal achievement: integrated user management in the gate access control system into general synchronization

 ## 🛠 Technical Stack